crate/crate/docs/appendices/release-notes/unreleased.rst

   its SQL equivalent ``START TRANSACTION`` statement optional to support compatibility with clients and tools using an older (< 8.0) PostgreSQL syntax.

+- Updated to Admin UI 1.23.0, which improves scrolling behavior on wide result sets.

 Fixes
 =====